grahamc/grahamc.github.com/_posts/2009-07-14-openssl-madness-how-to-create-keys-certificate-signing-requests-authorities-and-pem-files.markdown

 browser-recognition, which is generally important for public websites;
 especially commercial ones.

-**My advise:** Self-sign your certificates for personal things, and pay for a certificate if its public and important.
+**My advice:** Self-sign your certificates for personal things, and pay for a certificate if its public and important.

 If you'd like to pay for someone to sign your certificates, do some research